microsoft/bedrock-cli/docs/init.md

 # SPK Init

-Initalize the `spk` cli for the first time.
+Initialize the `spk` cli for the first time.

 Usage: